Skip to content

 CI runs are non-interactive with no user present.
 Agent runs are non-interactive with the user watching, and may want richer error detail than a CI mode would emit.
 Collapsing them to one axis loses that distinction.

 The contract inverts the direction of CLI-specific knowledge.
-Today, the agent's prompt says "always pass --no-pager to git, CI=true for npm/yarn, -y for apt" — N flags per CLI stored on the side that changes most often, aimed at a moving target.
-The env-var contract moves the locus of knowledge to the CLI's own source, where its maintainer already tracks which subcommands prompt and where pagers launch.
-The harness declares execution context once; the CLI decides the behaviour; the contract survives flag renames on either side (VS Code v1.121 release notes).
-This is the same mechanism that made CI=true succeed — ci-info catalogues 50+ vendors that set it and a comparable set of CLIs (npm, yarn, gh, gcloud, pip) that branch on it (watson/ci-info).
+Today, the agent's prompt carries N flags per CLI ("--no-pager for git, CI=true for npm, -y for apt").
+It sits on the side that changes most often and aims at a moving target.
+The env-var contract moves that knowledge to the CLI's own source, where its maintainer already tracks which subcommands prompt and where pagers launch.
+The harness declares context once, the CLI decides behavior, the contract survives flag renames on either side (VS Code v1.121 release notes).
+This is the mechanism that made CI=true succeed: ci-info catalogues 50+ vendors that set it and CLIs (npm, gh, gcloud, pip) that branch on it (watson/ci-info).

 Example